 Lake Bunyonyi Crayfish – are becoming an attraction to visitors from around the World.

-Lake Bunyonyi Crayfish – A Culinary Delight that Visitors enj0y
+Lake Bunyonyi Crayfish – A Culinary Delight that Visitors enjoy, from Pizza to Eggs

-Lake Bunyonyi Crayfish – A Culinary Delight: Crayfish are not found in Africa except where it was introduced in bodies of water like Lake Bunyonyi.
-The Louisiana Red Swamp Crayfish has thrived in the 2nd deepest Lake in Africa.
+Lake Bunyonyi Crayfish – A Culinary Delight: Crayfish are not found in Africa except where it was introduced into the waters of Lake Bunyonyi.
+The Louisiana Red Swamp Crayfish has thrived in the 2nd deepest Lake in Africa since then.

-Louisiana crayfish were first imported in the 1970s to Kenya.
-The species was bred in aquaculture operations for export to Scandinavia.
+Louisiana crayfish were first imported in the 1970s to Kenya, and the species was bred in aquaculture operations for export to Europe.
 They were brought to Lake Bunyonyi during the 1970s while Idi Amin was in power.

-Older residents around the Lake say that Idi Amin brought Crayfish from Lake Naivasha.
-Crayfish thrived here and became the dominant aquatic species.
+Older residents around the Lake say that Idi Amin brought Crayfish from Lake Naivasha, and Crayfish thrived here and became the dominant aquatic species.

-Today Crawfish are plentiful, while Tilapia and the Nile Perch are few.
+Today, Crawfish are plentiful, while Tilapia and the Nile Perch are not found in the Lake.
 This is shown in the research results of NaFIRRI – National Fisheries Resources Research Institute.
 Their recommendation is the implementation of cage fish farming.
-All efforts to such as fish releases have had little results, as shown by NaFIRRI.
+All efforts, such as fish releases, have had little results, as shown by NaFIRRI.
 Only the Crayfish has thrived.

-Tilapia was introduced to Lake Bunyonyi in 1931.
-They were brought in from Lake Edward in relays.
-The fish did well until they died out, floating on the Lake, literally thousands of them.
-The effort was repeated in 2002 with limited success.
-Most recent surveys by National Fisheries Resources Research Institute recommends fish farming to supply enough fish to the local communities.
+In the past, Tilapia was introduced to Lake Bunyonyi in 1931, sourced from Lake Edward in multiple attempts.
+Initially, the fish thrived, but eventually, they mysteriously perished, resulting in thousands of floating Tilapia.
+Another attempt was made in 2002 but with limited success.
+Recent surveys conducted by the National Fisheries Resources Research Institute suggest fish farming as a viable solution to ensure an adequate fish supply for the local communities.

-Even a few locals who have tried the tasty dishes at the local lodges and restaurants have taken a liking to Crayfish.
+Even a few locals who have tried the tasty dishes at the local lodges and restaurants have liked Crayfish.

-Lake Bunyonyi Crayfish, for many Locals they might be a nuisance.
-To Visitors a Tasty Dish – you can include Lake Bunyonyi along with a Crayfish tasting time in your Safari with us- just let us know.
+Lake Bunyonyi Crayfish, for many Locals, might be a nuisance.
+To Visitors, a Tasty Dish – you can include Lake Bunyonyi and a Crayfish tasting time in your Safari with us-